jekyllrb-ja/jekyllrb-ja.github.io/_docs/assets.md

 `/css/styles.css` を配置します。

 <!--original
-Jekyll treats these files the same a regular page, in that the output file will be placed in the same directory that it came from.
+Jekyll treats these files the same as a regular page, in that the output file will be placed in the same directory that it came from.
 For instance, if you have a file named `/css/styles.scss` in your site's source folder, Jekyll will process it and put it in your site's destination folder under